eucp-project/data-catalogue/content/decadal/3_experiments.md

 tag: Experiments
 title: Experiments contributing to the Decadal Climate Prediction Project
 img: calibration.png
-caption: An example showing the steps of the full calibration methods and calibration of the dynamically decomposed variables (C.H.O’Reilly et al.)
+caption: An example showing the steps of the full calibration methods and calibration of the dynamically decomposed variables (doi:10.5194/esd-11-1033-2020)
 datasets:
   - title: BSC Volcanic aerosol experiments
     contact: